Written by Randi Fine

-Never feeling valuable as a child, she will live life feeling invisible, unlovable and unworthy.
+Never feeling valuable as a child, he will live life feeling invisible, unlovable and unworthy.
 Prone to severe depression, the invisible child may easily fall prey to substance abuse, eating disorders and other addictive behaviors.

 The three roles—golden child, scapegoat child, and invisible child are given by narcissistic parents for self-serving needs.
 They are not meant to benefit the children in any way.
 But these roles are not the only roles children in narcissistic families play.
-As a way to bring some semblance of order to their chaotic world and ease their pain, children in these families adopt roles of their own.
+As a way to bring some semblance of order to their chaotic world and ease their pain, children in these confusing families adopt roles of their own.

 The Hero/Responsible Child

 The hero/responsible child is often, but not always, the oldest sibling.
 This child becomes overly conscientious and independent.
 She assumes the role of responsible parent at an inappropriately young age.

 With a perfectionist nature, the hero child strives to achieve the highest level of success recognized as impressive by her family.
 She is the perfect student, best athlete, or most talented.
 A shining example of what outsiders assume could only be attributed to perfect parenting, her job is to mask the true dysfunction of her family to the outside world.

 Since the hero child relies on outside approval as her compass for success, and her worth is always defined by others, nothing she accomplishes ever feels good enough.
 Nothing others do is good enough either.
 She does not like to engage the help of others and tends to be controlling, because she believes no one can complete a task as well as she can.